Lipton Noodle Soup with Rotisserie Chicken

 - Place olive oil in large stock pot and heat over medium high temperature.

 - Place onion, celery, and carrots in pot and stir and saute until onion is soft and translucent.

-- Add broth to pan, cover and bring to low boil for 5 minutes
+- Add water to the pot, cover and bring to low boil for 5 minutes

 - Add contents of soup mix to broth and stir